 How Renewable Energy Could Help Lower Your Home Energy Bills – and Help You Save on Your Taxes

-The Renewable Energy Tax Credit can help lower your tax bill
+The Residential Energy Efficient and Nonbusiness Energy Property Tax Credits can help lower your tax bill

-This year, taxpayers can once again claim the Residential Energy Credit on their federal tax return.
-It’s a fairly generous credit, but be warned, it’s only available for another two years.
+This year, taxpayers can once again claim the Residential Energy Efficient Tax Credit and the Nonbusiness Energy Property Tax Credit on their federal tax return.
+These are fairly generous credits that have been reactivated, updated and extended beyond 2025.

-For the 2020 tax year, the Residential Energy Credit offers taxpayers up to 26% of the purchase and installation cost for solar, wind, and geothermal equipment in their principal residence as well as a second home.
+For the 2022 tax year, the Residential Energy Efficient Tax Credit offers taxpayers up to 26% of the purchase and installation cost for solar, wind, and geothermal equipment in their principal residence as well as a second home.
 Best of all, there is no limit on the amount of the credit you can take for this equipment.
-However, the residential credit decreases to 22% for the 2021 tax year.
-As of now, the credit is scheduled to end on December 31, 2021.
+The Inflation Reduction Act of 2022 (IRA) increased the percentage to 30% beginning 2023 and extended the credit through 2035.